IBM/optimize-procurement-and-inventory-with-ai/web-app/README.md

 2. The user creates an IBM Cloud Object Storage Service and adds that to Watson Studio.
 3. The user uploads the demand and plant data files into Watson Studio.
 4. The user creates an Decision Optimization experiment and sets objectives to minimize cost via the modeling assistant.
-5. The user saves the Decision Optmization as a model, and deploys it using Watson Machine Learning.
+5. The user saves the Decision Optimization as a model, and deploys it using Watson Machine Learning.
-6. The user uses the Node.js application to connect to the deployed model via API and find the optimal plant selection based on cost and capacity.
+6. The user uses the Node.js application to connect to the deployed model via API and finds the optimal plant selection based on cost and capacity.

 ## Included components
 *	[IBM Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio) - IBM Watson® Studio helps data scientists and analysts prepare data and build models at scale across any cloud.